 fork resting on a plate with sunny side up egg and butternut squash hash

-For more holiday brunch inspiration, check out my recipes below!
+For more butternut squash inspiration, check out my other recipes below!

 If you like this recipe, please be sure to give it a 5 star rating below.
 If you make it, share it on instagram and tag me @karalydonrd and I’ll re-share it with my followers!
 If you want to save this recipe for later, be sure to pin it on Pinterest!